 The Amazon Fire TV Stick has been through a number of iterations over the years and was already absolutely groaning at the seams with features and content.
 The latest version adds support for 4K as well as HDR in the form of HDR 10, 10+ and Dolby Vision.

 Given its price, a short version of this review could read, "You might as well buy this: it's better than its rivals, and cheaper than most."
 There will now follow a longer version, if that's too succinct for you, however.

-And if you do want to buy the Amazon Fire TV Stick 4K then right now is a great time to do it as the Amazon Prime Day 2019 sales event is causing its price to plummet, both at Amazon and its competitors such as Walmart, Currys, John Lewis and AO.com.
+And if you do want to buy the Amazon Fire TV Stick 4K then right now is a great time to do it as the Amazon Prime Day sales event likely to cause its price to plummet, both at Amazon and its competitors.

 For its appearance, and the range of features and content on offer, the obvious rival to Amazon's Fire TV Stick 4K is the Roku Streaming Stick+.